 These include chords such as the G chord, or the F chord, which require incredible dexterity and incredible flexibility in your hands.

 Much like the F and G chords, the B chord has been known to be very daunting to many guitarists over the years, thanks to its unusual shapes which prove to be uncomfortable, especially to anyone who is new to holding chords in place.

 If you are in an uncomfortable position where you want to learn the B chord but you just cannot get it to sound right, then don’t worry, because we are here to help you to achieve your dreams of guitar stardom.

-Read on to find out some of the best methods for achieving the B chord on the guitar!
+Read on to find out some of the best methods for achieving the easier way to play b chord on the guitar!

 The Partial B Major Chord

 If you find that the B chord proves to be too difficult, then don’t worry, as there are plenty of other methods that you can try out to achieve the same sound in a much easier form.

 Many of these methods are referred to as “Partial” B Major chords.
 This is because they only use a few of the strings.